baen2810/TwitterSentimentOnPi/README.md

 python 01_collect_job_C.py
 ```

-Start preprocessing jobs, each in a separate python console:
+Start preprocessing jobs, each in a separate shell:

 ```Python
 python 01_collect_job_A.py